 - Context switching is VERY expensive for me.

 - I strive to be a “change harvester” in all aspects of my life.

 - I think best in the morning and prefer to have a light “lunch snack” otherwise my afternoons are trash.

-- Evenings are for my kids/family, nights are for me or my wife.
+- Evenings are for my kids/family, nights are for me.
 Mornings and early afternoons are for my employer and colleagues.
 If I code/write at night it’s for myself (even if it’s a project I am employed at).

 When things start to feel stressful, I look like this: (Describe your reactions, Do you go silent?
 Get more involved/dive in? etc)